 The relation between properties accessible to materials modelling and the technological KPIs that are most immediately relevant to real industrial processes and products is necessarily indirect; it requires the mediation through a translation process and a TC as formalized above, which includes modelling KPIs as a function of other quantities, i.e., the creation of KPI models (mmto:kpi_model).
 For the present purpose, a KPI model is given by a condition, correlation, or other formalism containing a set of variables, which can - but need not - be KPIs or other indicators, by which one or multiple KPIs are represented (i.e., here, predicted, correlated, or modelled).
-In this way, e.g., computational KPIs determined as the outcome of a complex simulation workflow can be correlated, and a technological KPI can be estimated on the basis of computational KPIs.
+In this way, KPI models can represent observables: Mathematical operators that map logical variables to scalar quantities, by which, e.g., computational KPIs determined as the outcome of a